antitree/seccomp-diff/README.md

 ## Related work

-https://github.com/david942j/seccomp-tools - original powerful seccomp tool set written in Ruby
+https://github.com/david942j/seccomp-tools - original powerful seccomp tool set written in Ruby that inspired this project https://github.com/kleptog/PyBPF - module that does some of the heavy lifting of the BPF struct

 ## Acknowledgments